 Many of the other brands now on offer contain ingredients like:

 - Carrageenan (a seaweed that can cause gut issues and/or intestinal inflammation in some people)

 - Maltodextrin (basically sugar, mostly made from either wheat or corn.
 This of course means it’s not always gluten-free and they may not list which one has been used)

 - Agave syrup (much debate about this one as study results are unclear.
 Some health experts say it’s a healthy sweetener, others say its up there with high fructose corn syrup – my thoughts align with the second camp)

 - Vitamin A Palmitate – (often derived from palm oil, which is damaging to the environment)

-- Various gums (I tend to think these should be avoided by those with digestive issues as they may cause digestive upset and some such as xanthum gum may cause allergic reactions in those with dairy, soy, wheat or corn allergies)
+- Various gums (I tend to think most of these should be avoided by those with digestive issues.
+They can aggravate sensitive guts and some such as xanthan gum may cause allergic reactions in those with dairy, soy, wheat or corn allergies)

 - Lecithin (some don’t say whether its soy or sunflower so may be an issue for those with soy allergies)

 - Natural almond flavours (why does almond milk need almond flavours??!)

 That is a very big list of extra things when we’ve already established you only need a handful of ingredients, no?
 To make matters worse some of them have all of these ingredients, not just a few!
 So, consider your research done.
 Next time you’re purchasing almond milk all you need to do is grab one of the three brands above and be on your way.
 If these almond milks are not available where you live, just make sure you read the ingredients of those that are.